 - We also perform all repairs on the equipment.
 Customers are not allowed to work on the equipment.
 99% of the repairs we perform on equipment are covered under the program.
 See items 3 & 4 to understand potential additional charges.

-- Our Breakdown Ice service applies when there is a failure of the ice machine under normal conditions.
+- Our Breakdown Ice service applies when there is a failure of the ice cube maker under normal conditions.
 The best way to explain this is – if you provide what is described in #3, Breakdown Ice applies.
 If you don’t, the expense may be yours.
 Easy Ice delivers ice in 90% of the Breakdown Ice situations, however, it is important to note that due to timing, geography, and quantity issues, Easy Ice may instruct the customer to purchase the ice and submit the receipts for reimbursement.